You’re a U.S. Owner of a Foreign Business. Your Tax Obligations Are Unique.

 Does This Sound Like Your Situation?

-• You manage a company overseas but aren’t sure which U.S. forms you’re responsible for or how your ownership percentage affects what you must report.
+• You own or manage a foreign corporation but aren’t sure which U.S. forms apply.

 Start your U.S. expat tax return today.